dhiyababye/Password-Manager/README.md

 Features
-User registration and login functionality with hashed passwords Secure storage of passwords using encryption (Fernet symmetric encryption) Password retrieval functionality
+User registration and login functionality with hashed passwords Secure storage of passwords using encryption
+Password retrieval functionality
 User authentication with Flask-Login
 Requirements